Nutrition education: K-12

 Nutrition education programs within schools try to create behaviors that prevent students from potentially becoming obese, developing diabetes and cardiovascular issues, and forming negative emotional issues by educating students on the aspects of a healthy diet, emphasizing the consumption of lower fat dairy options and both fruits and vegetables.
+Studies support that good nutrition significant contributes to the well-being of children and their learning ability, thus leading to better school performance.
 As most children eat between one and two of their meals at school, school-based nutrition education programs offer opportunities for students to practice making healthy eating decisions.
 However, due to influences outside of the school environment such as home, cultural, and social environments, there may be a lack of visible desired behavior changes.
 The National Center for Health Statistics October 2017 data brief, found that the prevalence of obesity among youth ages 2–19 has increased from 13.9 to 18.5 percent from 1999 to 2016.